About Civics Boot Camp

 The Civics Boot Camp is offered free of charge to participants, but the cost is on your time and your energy to participate actively.
 A light healthy supper, tea and coffee are offered to all participants at the start of every session.
 A suggested donation of $10-15 per meal is graciously welcomed to help offset these costs.

 If the cost of public transit or child care makes it hard for you to attend the Civics Boot Camp, we can help with these expenses.
 Please let us know in your application.

 You have my attention!
 How do I apply?

 Participants must be at least 18 years of age and a resident of the Ottawa area.

 **Please note that an application does not guarantee a spot in the program.
 Due to capacity and resource limitations, only forty (40) participants will be selected to represent the age, gender, ethno-cultural and regional diversity of Ottawa.
+Please SAVE THE DATES of the program, and you will be notified by April 1st at the latest.
 If we can’t offer you a spot this round, you are welcome to reapply in the future.